 All reporting entities are required to prepare an annual report on their risk assessment and AML/CFT programme.
-Reports for the period of 1 July 2016 – 30 June 2017 must be submitted online to FMA by 31 August 2017.
+Reports for the period of 1 July 2017 – 30 June 2018 must be submitted online to us by 31 August 2018.

-Every licensed crowdfunding service provider is required to complete and submit a regulatory return annually.
-The return is a series of questions and licensees will need to submit their first return to us by 31 August 2017 for the 12 months to 30 June.
+Every licensed crowdfunding and peer-to-peer service provider is required to complete and submit a regulatory return annually.
+The return is a series of questions and licensees will need to submit their return to us by 31 August 2018.

 As a market operator you need to provide us with a periodic self-assessment on how well you have complied with your obligations during that period (s337).